 Death Proof (2007)

-Death Proof is Quentin Tarantino’s contribution to the Grindhouse double-feature.
-The film stars Kurt Russell as charming psychopath who uses structurally reinforced muscle cars to murder groups of Texas women.
+Death Proof is Quentin Tarantino's contribution to the Grindhouse double-feature.
+The film stars Kurt Russell as a charming psychopath who uses structurally reinforced muscle cars to murder groups of Texas women.
 Part of the film was shot in The Texas Chili Parlor right here in Austin.

 Planet Terror (2007)

 Part of the Grindhouse double-feature with Quentin Tarantino, this film was written, directed, produced and musically composed by native Texan Robert Rodriguez.
 The movie chronicles the efforts of a group of survivors battling a planet of zombie-like creatures.
-You’ll recognize Bruce Willis, Rose McGowan, Freddy Rodriguez, Josh Brolin and others in this campy zombie movie that was filmed in Austin, Luling, and the Williamson County Jail.
-It made Rolling Stone’s list of top 10 zombie movies.
+You'll recognize Bruce Willis, Rose McGowan, Freddy Rodriguez, Josh Brolin and others in this campy zombie movie that was filmed in Austin, Luling, and the Williamson County Jail.
+It made Rolling Stone's list of the top 10 zombie movies.

 Friday the 13th (2009)

 The 2009 re-make of the 1980s slasher classic was shot throughout Central Texas, including Austin, La Grange, Round Rock, and Wimberley.
-A boy and his friends are menaced (that’s putting it nicely) by killer Jason while they search for his missing sister at a camp on Crystal Lake.
+A boy and his friends are menaced (that's putting it nicely) by killer Jason while they search for his missing sister at camp on Crystal Lake.